IN CONVERSATION WITH MARCUS WESTBERG

 Above and beyond.
 More than anything it managed to surprise me, which does not happen very often.
 I can’t wait to come back.

-Acknowledgement: Tswalu would like to thank Marcus for his keen interest, dedication and attention to detail while documenting all that he experienced on the reserve.
+Acknowledgement: We would like to thank Marcus for his keen interest, dedication and attention to detail while documenting all that he experienced at Tswalu.
 His work has been an inspiration to all of us.
-We look forward to sharing more of his Tswalu experiences in the months ahead.
-In the meantime, keep following @marcuswestbergphotography on Instagram.
+We look forward to sharing more of his Tswalu experiences in the years ahead.
+In the meantime, keeping following @marcuswestbergphotography on Instagram.